b-lukaszuk/BS_wJ_eng/contents/tic_tac_toe.md

 We start small, `getComputerMove` will simply walk through the board and return an index (`i`) of a first empty, i.e., not taken by a player (`!isTaken(board[i])`) field.
-If all the fields are taken it will return `0` (but this will not be a problem as we will see afterwards).
+If all the fields are taken it will return `0` (in reality this will never happen as we will see in `playGame` later on).
 Since `getUserMove` prints one line of a screen output, then so does `getComputerMove` (`println("Computer plays: ", move)`) for compatibility.

 Time to actually make a move that we obtained for a player.